kayoyin/Prodigy/README.md

 Furthermore, we can add complexity by finding a better way to encode rhytm.
 Currently, the scope of our training music is limited to music containing notes with lower velocities.
 This is due to the way we translate MIDI files.
 In particularly the tick like representation of music and the duration of time that note is help adds complexity to the translating dictionary. !!!! translating human verify the above/make more complete please, talk about shifts?

-### Improve measure used to keep track of training
+### Accuracy measure used to keep track of training

-The accuracy measure we implemented is a very naive measure where we simply calculate the percentage of notes the model outputs given the training set, to the actual notes from the training set.
+Initially, we implemented a very naive accuracy measure naive measure where we simply calculate the percentage of notes the model outputs given the training set, to the actual notes from the training set.
 This measure is misleading and not well-suited in the scope of this project, as a model we would consider very good at producing music does not, and should not even have a high accuracy during training.
 This leads to a fundamental question of how to classify what music is considered as "good".
 Answering such a question might require developing a criteria based on musical theory.